JatB01/archax/README.md

 3. Objects and Maps are similar, as in both contain key/value pairs.
 The key difference is that Objects only support string as key values.
 However, a Map lets you use any type as a key.

-    To declare Object key values you can do object.key = value.
+    To declare Object key values you can do `object.key = value`.
 For Maps we use map.set(key, value)

     Maps have certain benefits, they keep the insertion order, they have useful helper functions (map.has(key), map.size and map.foreach) and provide a more efficient way to structure our data.